Obsidian Natural Volcanic Glass

 Colours of Obsidian and Curious Inclusions

 The colour of obsidian is determined by inclusions and impurities that are present.
 Tiny bubbles caused by water vapour, air or gas can also produce different types of sheen.
 A golden sheen is known as sheen obsidian whilst iridescent material that exhibits circular-like patterns is known as rainbow obsidian.
 The mineral hematite causes the red and brown varieties whilst inclusions known as spherulites (spherical bodies) cause whitish grey blotches in a material known as snowflake obsidian.
 The presence of iron and magnesium produces black obsidian which is by far the most well known.

-The name obsidian is said to have come from a printing error involving the Latin word 'obsianus' which was meant to be a reference to an Ancient Roman named Obsius who according to Pliny the Elder (Roman author, naturalist, philosopher, 23 AD-79 AD), discovered a similar volcanic rock whilst in Ethiopia.
-Polished black stones were used as mirrors by the Aztecs and Greeks because of their vitreous lustre and were widely traded by many ancient cultures along trade routes primarily because of their suitability for crafting into blades and tools.
+Polished black obsidian stones were also used as mirrors by the Aztecs and Greeks.
+Material was widely traded by many ancient cultures along trade routes primarily because of its suitability for crafting into blades and tools.
 Obsidian continued to be used in the ancient Middle East for thousands of years after the introduction of metals.

 In crystal healing obsidian is considered to be extremely powerful and was widely used during the Middle Ages to drive out evil spirits and demons.
 It's said to cut to the heart of the matter and can be an aid to those who are grieving or struggling to overcome obsessive behaviour.
 Black obsidian will bring issues to the surface and can be very confrontational to the user so be sure that you're ready for a full onslaught before using it.